Home » Plants » Eupatorium altissimum

 Native or Expanded or Not Present

-We mark all new populations in the northeast as expanded.
+We mark all new populations north of PA and NJ as expanded.
 This species is only occasionally planted in landscaping; although escapes can originate from garden plants, it is a weedy species with wind-dispersed seeds, readily colonizing disturbed sites along roads, railroads, and industrial areas.
 Furthermore, its range expansion mirrors that of Eupatorium serotinum, which is even less-frequently planted.

 Similar Plants